Skip to main content

 • Availability gaps impacted users directly.
 No robust high availability configuration meant infrastructure issues translated to workflow interruptions.
 Executive users noticed.
 Partners complained.

 • Scaling required manual intervention.
-Each growth phase needed capacity planning, infrastructure provisioning, careful rebalancing.
+Each growth phase demanded capacity planning, infrastructure provisioning, and careful rebalancing.
 Business velocity consistently outpaced infrastructure velocity.

-• No real disaster recovery.
-Backup procedures existed on paper but weren’t battle-tested.
-Any serious failure scenario would require manual recovery with unclear data loss boundaries.
+• Disaster recovery was unproven.
+Backup procedures existed on paper but were never fully tested.
+Any major failure scenario required manual recovery with unclear data loss boundaries.

 The Infrastructure Trap: Why Moving to Cloud Wasn’t Enough

-The team migrated infrastructure to Oracle Cloud, expecting cloud-native benefits to fix availability and scaling issues.
+The team migrated infrastructure to Oracle Cloud, expecting cloud-native benefits to resolve availability and scaling challenges.

 Some hardware management burden disappeared.
 The operational problems didn’t.